Skip to main content

 Submit your hours to unlock your gift

-Once you complete your service, fill out this brief form to submit your hours to The Stanford Fund team.
+Once you complete your service, fill out a brief form to submit your hours to The Stanford Fund team.
 It’ll only take a minute, and you’ll have the opportunity to choose where you’d like to direct your gift.

 Ready to join the challenge?
 Submit your volunteer hours here: